pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1183 Learning about Concurrency

+Today I continue reading the book Java Concurrency in Practice.
+I am learning about how to build good objects for concurrency programs and multiple threads.
+The book is a little old and some examples in the book not have the same behavior in my Java 17 version.
+The knowledge acquired at this moment is great.
+Definitely, I will to buy this book in physic form.

 ##### Day 1182 Started to Write Articles with Medium

 Today I write my first programming tutorial in Medium blog, I have a lot of nervous but well I hope that help programming community.
 Write tutorials, I think that is a great way to learn some topic in a more deep and practice my English.
 For January, I have the goal to write two tutorials and finish the Java Concurrency book reading.
 In my work, the things go fine.